dylanpicart/noaa_pipeline/README.md

 # NOAA Data Pipeline to PINN Analysis Dashboard

-A comprehensive Data Engineering pipeline designed to automate the extraction, transformation, and loading (ETL) of NOAA data for analysis of environmental patterns, specifically phytoplankton (PMN) growth influenced by weather patterns, sea surface temperatures, and chlorophyll-a concentration.
+A comprehensive Data Engineering pipeline designed to automate the extraction, loading, and transformation (ELT) of NOAA data for analysis of environmental patterns, specifically phytoplankton (PMN) growth influenced by weather patterns, sea surface temperatures, and chlorophyll-a concentration.

 ## Project Overview